39 Things You Need to Know About Me (Grant Baldwin)

 - I know very little about investing – I like to think I’m fairly smart, but I know little about investing.
 I understand the general idea of how it works, but there’s a bunch of seemingly basic stuff I just don’t get.

 - I don’t read as much as I should – I go through spurts where I may read a bunch and times I may read very little.
-Last year, I probably read 5 books.
-Less than a month into this year, I’ve already finished 2, so we’re on a good track now.
+I consume a lot of podcasts though.

 - I’ve had the same haircut since 3rd grade – My mom let me shave my head in elementary, and I’ve just always had that haircut.
 It’s so much simpler than having to fix my hair everyday.
 Plus, I don’t think I’ve ever paid for a haircut.
 Like literally ever.
 It’s always been done by my mom or my wife.